aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     | **SAM configuration file** | The name of the file to save arguments to | `samconfig.toml` (default) |
     | **SAM configuration environment** | The name of the configuration environment to use | `default` (default) |

-5. When prompted, review the Changeset and then type *`y`* and press enter.
-Wait for the deployment to complete.
+    Once the parameters are set appropriately, click the **Next** button.

+5. At the **Configure stack options** screen, scroll to the bottom and click the **Next** button.

+6. At the **Review and create** screen, review all settings then scroll to the bottom, click the box next to *I acknowledge that AWS CloudFormation might create IAM resources with custom names*, then click **Next**.

+7. Once the stack creation completes, go to **Outputs** tab in the console and click the link next to the **Pipeline** key to go to the CodePipeline.
+This pipeline will deploy retrieve the source code, then build and deploy the SAM template using a CodeBuild project.
+This will then deploy an additional CloudFormation stack that provisions the custom IdP solution components.

+    Wait for the pipeline to complete successfully.
+If an error occurs, you can use the **View details** buttons to review logs and error messages and troubleshoot.

-6. Once the stack completes, copy/paste the **CloudFormation outputs from deployed stack** to a text editor and save them for future use.
-Below are descriptions of the outputs
+8. After the pipeline completes, go back to the CloudFormation Console, select the *[StackName]-awstransfer-custom-idp* stack, and click the **Outputs** button, copy/paste the CloudFormation outputs to a text editor and save them for future use.
+Below are descriptions of the outputs:

     | Key | Description | Value |
     | --- | --- | --- |